The Most Powerful SEO Strategy “SEO Experts” Don’t Know About: The Geo Grid

 Search engines also started to look at other factors, like how fast links appeared (link velocity) and whether the linking sites were trustworthy.
 If too many links appeared all at once, or came from suspicious sources, it raised a red flag.

-Let me show you something borderline spammy and then explain a legitimate strategy we can all use to help each other.
 For instance, I searched for a house in Nashville, and the top result was Zillow, followed by other real estate sites.
-One site ranks on any address inside Nashville because they’ve scraped all the addresses and posted them on their website.
+One site ranks on every address inside Nashville because they’ve scraped all the addresses and posted them on their website.

 This site likely makes millions of dollars by ranking for these terms, and it’s all thanks to powerful links.
 They’ve got links from high-authority sites like NHL.com, where their real estate agent is a sponsor.
 This sponsorship link from a major site like NHL.com is the reason they rank so well, even though it might not seem directly related to real estate.